 Some of you are in the habit of reading devotionals.
 That’s good, but if you have been doing that for many years it may be time for you to move beyond feeding your soul on other people’s thoughts.
 Try feeding your soul on the Word of God directly.
 Ask God to help you.
 Get a friend to encourage you.
 A year from now, you will be amazed at how much you have grown.

 Karen and I have enjoyed visiting Mackinaw City on several occasions.
 When you cross the Mackinaw Bridge, you can look to one side and see the vastness of lake Michigan, and look to the other side and see the vastness of Lake Huron.

 Our Scripture passage is like that, bringing together—not two lakes—but two oceans, two worlds, two galaxies: The love of God and the patience of Christ.
 Paul prays God will direct the hearts of Christian believers into the vast depths of God’s love and Christ’s patience.

 What do you know of this in your own life?

 How much do you know of this?
 How would you describe your own experience of God’s love?
 What is your experience of Christ’s patience?

-Live at Peace is headed up by Judy Dabler, who, among other things, teaches at Trinity Evangelical Divinity School in Deerfield.
-I want you to picture her class—120 folks who feel called to some kind of Christian ministry, and they’re preparing themselves for it.
-Judy asks them this question: Do you believe that God loves you?
+I heard a good story from a professor who teaches at Trinity Evangelical Divinity School in Deerfield.
+I want you to picture the class—120 folks who feel called to some kind of Christian ministry, and they’re preparing themselves for it.
+The professor asks them this question: Do you believe that God loves you?

 Out of 120 Christian students preparing for ministry, how many do you think said, “Yes?”
 Two!
 The rest gave answers like this, 1.
 “I know I’m supposed to say, ‘Yes.’
 2. “I know the Bible says He loves me, but I don’t feel it.”
 3. “I’m not sure I can really say I believe it.”